aap01/code_sharing_flutter/README.md

  - Develop these features in a plug and play fashion while keeping them highly extensible
  - Maintain common dependencies as well as project specific dependencies
  - Establish a connection between the common features and project specific features at minimum effort
- - Search and find the already developed common features at minimum effort
+ - Easily find and reuse already developed common features at minimum effort